cormullion/Thebes.jl/docs/src/objects.md

 ```

 There are 8 3D points.
 And there are 6 faces defined.
 Face 1 is formed by vertices 1, 2, 3, and 4, face 2 is formed by vertices 2, 6, 7, and 3, and so on.
-The default rendering applied by `pin()` is an attempt at a simple hidden-surface display.
+The default rendering applied by `pin(o::Object)` is an attempt at a simple hidden-surface display.

 ```@example
 using Thebes, Luxor # hide